WebAssembly/stack-switching/proposals/stack-switching/Explainer.md

 ### Task scheduling

-The second example demonstrates how to implement task scheduling with the stack-switching instructions.
+Our second example demonstrates how to implement task scheduling with the stack-switching instructions.
 Specifically, suppose we want to schedule a number of tasks, represented by functions `$task_0` to `$task_n`, to be executed concurrently.
 Scheduling is cooperative,